 FORR would not help small shippers.

 The STB argues that its proposal would provide what amounts to a “quick and dirty” option for railroad customers to bring “small” rate challenges.
 The proposed rule, however, does not limit the FORR route to small shippers or even small disputes.
 Instead, the STB proposed to cap the available relief at $4 million per case, which large shippers are free to pursue.
 Nothing prevents large companies with abundant resources for litigation from bringing multiple FORR cases simultaneously.

 FORR would undermine the railroad’s ability to invest in the nation’s critical freight rail network.

-Rate review without any uniform standards and divorced from market outcomes would produce natural repercussions the STB did not even consider: below market rates would undermine the industry’s ability to earn the necessary revenues to invest in the privately financed rail network.
-Consistent spending on the rail network is closely correlated with increased safety, efficiency and reliability.
+Rate review without any uniform standards and divorced from market outcomes would produce natural repercussions the STB did not even consider.
+For example, below market rates would undermine the industry’s ability to earn the necessary revenues to invest in the privately financed rail network.
+Consistent spending on the rail network helps increase safety, efficiency and reliability.